istio/istio.io/content/en/docs/setup/additional-setup/cni/index.md

 The Istio CNI node agent is **required** in the {{< gloss >}}ambient{{< /gloss >}} data plane mode.

 This guide is focused on using the Istio CNI node agent as an optional part of the sidecar data plane mode.
-Consult [the ambient docs](/docs/ambient/) for information on using the ambient data plane mode.
+Consult [the ambient mode documentation](/docs/ambient/) for information on using the ambient data plane mode.

 {{< tip >}}
 Note: The Istio CNI node agent _does not_ replace your cluster's existing {{< gloss="cni" >}}CNI{{< /gloss >}}.
 Among other things, it installs a _chained_ CNI plugin, which is designed to be layered on top of another, previously-installed primary interface CNI, such as [Calico](https://docs.projectcalico.org), or the cluster CNI used by your cloud provider.